pepa65/e2crypt/README.md

 $ ls vault
 FTRsD7y2dUyXl6e8omKYbB  IdLqPffZBKSebTeh6hZI7C  tReYAc2tKyIOHSIcaSV2DB
 ```
+Enhanced permissions are needed to flush the file cache, so the contents
+of the recrypted directory can be displayed properly.

 ### Example: checking the encryption status of a directory
+The returncode is 0 when the directory is setup for encryption, 1 otherwise.

 ```console
 $ e2crypt vault